jordansissel/sysadvent/2012/04/article.md

 This monitoring check has come in handy for other people too, so it was well worth my time to have written even aside from its use in this project.

+## Conclusion

+ZooKeeper provided a fairly simple solution to a rather annoying problem.
+I wanted to be able to decomission servers at will and have them do so in a way that did not impact the cluster.
+Using ZooKeeper allowed me to limit the number of active decomissions, effectively solving this problem without requiring any special scheduling tooling or special baby-sitting by humans.

 ## Further Reading

 * [Chubby](http://static.googleusercontent.com/external_content/untrusted_dlcp/research.google.com/en/us/archive/chubby-osdi06.pdf) - the Google software ZooKeeper is based on